Building Bonds Between Cops & Kids

 Download155 Diggles Street, Etna, California 96027, United States

 Mail: PO Box 250, Etna, CA 96027 Payments (cash/check) can be hand delivered at first practice for Programs.
+For Donations: Please specify the program/project you would like to support in the Memo of your checks.
 Email: EtnapdPAL@gmail.com

 Etna Police Activities League (PAL) is a non-profit organization that has been providing preventative and early intervention services to our youth, ages 5-18, for over 24 years.
 Established in January of 2001 and based out of the community of Scott Valley, with youth from multiple areas of our county coming into the valley to participate in our programs.
 Etna PAL provides various activities including athletics, educational presentations, tours, and training classes.
 Our programs include a swim team, volleyball, soccer, flag football, basketball, wrestling, Explorers, Hunters Safety, and mentoring programs (Harmony with Horses and Keepin' it REAL).
 We also sponsor and promote local activities to bring the community together which include holiday gatherings, parades, festivals, and many other events.